benbalter/benbalter.github.com/_posts/2011-10-29-why-digital-talent-doesnt-want-to-work-at-your-company.md

 ---
-title: 'Why Digital Talent Doesn''t Want To Work At Your Company
+title: Why Digital Talent Doesn't Want To Work At Your Company

-'
 description: It's because you're not providing them the right opportunity.
 The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world.
 ---